David is a Director in the Immigration Practice Group.

 - Troubleshooting cases “stuck” within the U.S. immigration bureaucracy;

-David regularly presents to audiences nationwide on visa options for foreign students, the immigration consequences of criminal convictions, and other immigration topics.
+David regularly presents to audiences nationwide on visa options for foreign students, litigating delays and denials, and other immigration topics.
 His articles have appeared in leading publications.
 David understands the legal and emotional challenges U.S. immigration law poses, and prides himself on being responsive, thorough, and thoughtful.

 - McNeill Law Society

 - University of Richmond Law Review